hafsaeskiyurt/delivery-person-burnout-prediction/README.md

 📍 This project is an AI-driven Decision Support System (DSS) designed to combat rider burnout and high labor turnover rates in the logistics sector.
 By integrating Machine Learning with industrial engineering principles, the system ensures sustainable delivery operations by prioritizing human resources.

+### 📊 Dataset
+This project uses synthetically generated logistics data to simulate delivery rider burnout risk.
+The target variable, Burnout_Score, is created using a rule-based formulation that combines shift duration, workload, traffic density, delivery delay, floor level, and elevator availability.
+Therefore, the model should be interpreted as a proof-of-concept Decision Support System rather than a clinically or operationally validated burnout prediction tool.

 ### 🛠️ Machine Learning Methodology
 - **Model Choice:** Random Forest Regresson
   - While I tested multiple models, the Random Forest Regressor was selected as the core engine.